Skip to main content

 Loop Events

 Loop events fire during the agentic loop as Claude processes prompts and uses tools.
-There are 12 of them in total.
-Five are critical for most hook workflows; the remaining seven handle more specialized needs.
+There are 15 of them in total.
+Five are critical for most hook workflows; the rest handle more specialized needs.

 UserPromptSubmit fires when the user submits a prompt, before Claude starts processing it.
 It’s useful for prompt preprocessing, input validation, or logging user activity.
 This event fires for every prompt in a session, including follow up messages.